 The Alcohol Research Group (ARG) is a multidisciplinary research center whose focus is to conduct research on alcohol use patterns and associated problems and disseminate research findings.
 Our research team is comprised of epidemiologists, psychologists, economists and researchers in other disciplines.

 National Alcohol Research Center: Epidemiology of Alcohol Problems

-The Center at the Alcohol Research Group (ARG) of the Public Health Institute involves 22 psychologists, economists, biostatisticians, epidemiologists and other public health specialists studying the bio-psycho-social determinants of addictive processes involving alcohol and other drugs.
-For over three decades, the Center’s research has been supported by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) via Center Grant P50AA005595, funded through 2020.
+The Center at the Alcohol Research Group (ARG) of the Public Health Institute involves psychologists, economists, biostatisticians, epidemiologists and other public health specialists studying the bio-psycho-social determinants of addictive processes involving alcohol and other drugs.
+For over four decades, the Center’s research has been supported by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) via Center Grant P50AA005595, funded through 2025.
 Our offices are located on the Emeryville waterfront close to the UC Berkeley campus.

 The Center studies heavy drinking over the life course and its risk factors both in general populations and specific subgroups.
 We examine race, ethnicity and socio-economic disadvantage to better understand health disparities.
 Our studies pay close attention to life course and environmental influences, such as early and current economic disadvantage or victimization, neighborhood characteristics, and state policies promoting or restraining heavy drinking.
 In new ways, we model how trends can be analyzed by age (maturation), period (secular shifts) and birth cohort (generational culture surrounding drinking initiation).